ese5160/a14g-final-submission-t17-team-gotcha/README.md

 We would also explore using a microcontroller with a larger memory capacity, or a lower quality camera.
 Because our microcontroller was not able to store the picture in its entirety we ran into memory mismatch issues.

+Lastly, our mounts were okay for testing whether our overall system works, but we should design a mount for the distance sensor as well as adding more secure mounts for each of the three motors.

 ## Next Steps
 Resolving the camera issues.
 We are unsure if the camera can be fully powered while all three of our motors are plugged in, and even so the microcontrollers ability to fully process the image and transmit it to the server was much more difficult to fully implement than we had expected.